 Director, Valuer and Auctioneer

-Andy has over thirty years’ experience in the Fine Art & Antiques business, having previously worked for the International companies Phillips and Bonhams.
+Andy has over forty years’ experience in the Fine Art & Antiques business, having previously worked for the International auctioneers Phillips and Bonhams.
 His specialities are jewellery, watches, silver, coins, medals, Art Deco bronzes, motor cars and motorcycles.

 Ian Almond - Saleroom Manager